 Food-related allergies, coeliac disease and gastrointestinal problems have substantially increased in recent years.
 According to gastroenterologist DR ANDREA RAJNAKOVA, this increase could be linked to factors such as dietary changes, gluten-rich dietary patterns, processed foods, food additives and changes in microbiota.
 That’s why it’s important to get in all the valuable nutrients you can, avoiding artificial processing, artificial sweeteners, colouring and flavouring, additives, chemicals, too much sugar and saturated fat.

 So, what are some healthier choices?
-“These could include regular meals divided into five servings per day, even if we follow the popular intermittent fasting pattern diet.
-Each meal should contain small amounts of complex carbohydrates, lean protein, healthy fat in the form of omega-3 fatty acids – so, plenty of vegetables in any form, and some fruit,” says Dr Rajnakova.
+“These could include healthy meals divided into three small servings per day, even if we follow the popular intermittent fasting pattern diet.
+Each meal should contain small amounts of complex carbohydrates, lean protein, and healthy fat in the form of omega-3 fatty acids – so, plenty of vegetables in any form, and some fruit, nuts and seeds,” says Dr Rajnakova.
 “Hydration is very important, too.
 People often have too many sweetened drinks and diet sodas, which introduce extra sugar, colouring, artificial flavouring and sweeteners.
 It’s better to have either water or herbal caffeine-free teas or infusions.”

-She adds, “Food selection must be sustainable and for the long-term.
+She adds, “Food selection must be sustainable and for the long term.
 There’s no point in ‘dieting’ for a few weeks or months and then returning to your original eating habits.
 That will only create a yo-yo effect, not just in weight, but in health as a whole.”

 People are able to comply with healthy diets only when they feel satisfaction from the foods they take in.
 “Starvation is the biggest enemy of healthy diet and lifestyle.
 It never brings good results!”